ham2k/polo.ham2k.com/content/en/docs/polo-features/maps/index.md

 <img src="./noqth.png" width="440">

 ---
-<code style="color : darkorange">**Why do I not see any lines on my QSO map?**</code> Most likely because you do not have your own location set for the operation.
+<span style="color : darkorange">**Why do I not see any lines on my QSO map?**</span> Most likely because you do not have your own location set for the operation.

 ### The location of the other operator
 The other operator may be at their home location, or in a park/summit etc. For operators at their home location, their gridsquare is sourced from either a live/online lookup (refer to [Data Lookups](../lookups/) in this doumentation), offline or historical data, or the Park2Park or Summit etc gridsquare.